malithie/wso2-is-bosh-release/README.md

 # WSO2 Identity Server BOSH Release

-This repository includes a BOSH release that can be used to deploy WSO2 Identity Server 5.3.0 configured to use a MySQL datasource on BOSH Director
+This repository includes a BOSH release that can be used to deploy WSO2 Identity Server 5.3.0 configured to use a MySQL datasource on BOSH Director.

 ## Prerequisites